eduwallet/veramo-agent/README.md

 in the bitstring.
 The relevant data is returned in the `credentialStatus` attribute of the credential.
 This information is also stored in the database, so it can be used for later revocation and/or suspension.

+## OpenID Federation

+This issuer version supports OpenID Federation.
+Please set the relevant environment variables to fill the relevant configurations:

+- `OIDFED_KEY`: alias of the identifier key to use for OID Federation purposes
+- `OIDFED_ADMIN_CONTACT`: contact e-mail address for administrative purposes
+- `OIDFED_AUTH`: base url of the directly supervising authority (the authority hint)

+The `OIDFED_KEY` must be configured in the `dids` configuration as a regular key.
+Do not reuse another key for this, OpenID Federation states that these keys must only ever be used for OpenID Federation purposes.

+The `OIDFED_ADMIN_CONTACT` is used verbatim in the OpenID Federation metadata hosted at `<base-url>/<tenant>/.well-known/openid-federation`.
+The `OIDFED_AUTH` url is added there as the `authority_hint` and should match the supervising entity at which this leaf is registered.
+The tool signs the OpenID Federation metadata with the indicated `OIDFED_KEY`.

 ## Endpoints

 Routing and endpoints are set in various places.
 There are two kinds of endpoints: OpenID4VC endpoints and API endpoints.